ChoateProgrammingUnion/CPU-coding-challenge/README.md

 ## Introduction

 Welcome to the Choate Programming Union Coding Challenge.
 The purpose of this challenge is for you to gain an insight of your understanding of computational thinking ideology as well as your familiarity with language Python.
-We recognize that it is impossible for us to cover anything but the superficial stuff during the weekly meeting due to time constraints, so we have carefully design the challenges to motivate you to learn through programming communities such as Stackoverflow.
-Independent online researching skill is crucial for you as a programmer, and we hope you would develop the skill through the course of working on this challenge.
+We recognize that it is hard for us to go in depth during weekly meetings due to the time constraints, so we have carefully curated the challenges to motivate you to learn through programming communities outside Choate such as Stackoverflow.
+Independent online researching skills are crucial for you as a programmer, we hope to train these skills through this programming challenge.

 There are two parts of the challenge, Object Oriented Programming and Functional Programming.
 You may complete both of them if you want, but you may only choose one part of the challenge to submit upon completion.
 There is, of course, a prize associated with the completion of all challenges.